santhoshrgit/BlinkitDashboard/README.md

- # Blinkit Dashboard – Power BI Project
+ # 📊Blinkit Dashboard – Power BI Project
 This repository contains a Power BI dashboard developed to analyze and visualize operational and business metrics for Blinkit, an online grocery delivery service.
 The dashboard is designed to provide key insights for data-driven decision-making.

 ## 📌 Key Features